Erinite/template/README.md

 could, for example, be done on the server before sending the template to the client for rendering.

-The template and transformatinos, including precompiled templates, are pure data.
+The template and transformations, including precompiled templates, are pure data.
 This allows them to be easily transformed further, stored, transmitted or generated programatically.
 However, in order to efficently apply the template to data, it must be compiled into functions which apply the transformations.
 The